danieljwait/e2ee-messenger/Writeup/README.md

 ### How can the problem be solved by computational methods?

 This problem is well suited to a computational approach as it can be solved using computational methods.
-This is because the process of encrypting, sending then decrypting messages over a network can be greatly abstracted for the user so that they do not need any prior technical knowledge to use the program.
+This is because the processes of encrypting, sending then decrypting messages over a network can be greatly abstracted for the user so that they do not need any prior technical knowledge to use the program.
 The solution will also have many algorithms to carry out processes without the need for complex input from the user.

 ### Computational methods that the solution lends itself to